Agrigento Sicily, Italy Travel Guide

 Consult a Sustainable travel handbook to learn about environmentally conscious travel choices.

-Seek out accommodations that promote sustainable practices like solar power or water-saving initiatives.
+Seek out accommodations that promote sustainable practices like power from the sun or water-saving initiatives.

-Contact specific attractions or accommodations directly before booking to confirm their accessibility features and discuss your needs.
+Contact specific attractions or accommodations directly before booking to double-check their accessibility features and discuss your needs.